binarykitchen/videomail-for-ninja-forms/readme.txt

 = Is there a live example? =
 There is also the live site [videomail.io](https://videomail.io).
 Have a look and play.
 You can see the videomail-client in action and use it right away for free, anytime, anywhere.
-Many people, especially Deafs and Sign Language users, already use it for their everyday communication.
+Many people, especially Deaf and Sign Language users, already use it for their everyday communication.

 = Can I use videomail outside of WordPress? =
 Yes.
 There is a low level npm [videomail-client](https://github.com/binarykitchen/videomail-client) package.
 This WordPress plugin relies on it.